tojozefi/azurebatch/customcode/README.md

 d.
 In the job template form that opens select the pool and provide a name for the job:
 ![mylibrary-jobtemplate-runform](screenshots/mylibrary-jobtemplate-runform.png)
-⋅⋅⋅You may modify the output extension or select different filegroups for input or output in the appropriate fields, or leave the default values.
+You may modify the output extension or select different filegroups for input or output in the appropriate fields, or leave the default values.
-⋅⋅⋅Click *Run and close* button and wait for the job to start.
+Click *Run and close* button and wait for the job to start.

 e.
 Once the job is started Batch Explorer should open the job status page where you can monitor live the job progress:
 ![job-status](screenshots/job-status.png)
-⋅⋅⋅You can observe all the tasks created in the job and monitor their status.
+You can observe all the tasks created in the job and monitor their status.
-⋅⋅⋅Hint: You may want to check the status of the pool executing the job by clicking its link under the job name.
+Hint: You may want to check the status of the pool executing the job by clicking its link under the job name.

 f.
 After the job is finished goto *Data* tab and open the output filegroup:
 ![job-output](screenshots/job-output.png)
-⋅⋅⋅You can find the output and stdout+stderr log files of all tasks in *outputs* and *logs* folders under the job folder ⋅⋅⋅Hint: You can display the file content directly in Batch Explorer or download the files to your local system with the right-click context command.
+You can find the output and stdout+stderr log files of all tasks in *outputs* and *logs* folders under the job folder
+Hint: You can display the file content directly in Batch Explorer or download the files to your local system with the right-click context command.